omgnetwork/optimism/ops_omgx/README.md

 * ?????????????
 * ?????????????

+_This is all part of the secrets, the L2_NODE_WEB3_URL, DEPLOYER_HTTP are being automatically generated from the cloudformation template_

 Restart special settings and considerations:

 Since the smart contracts have already all been deployed, you do not want the deployer to redeploy the smart contracts.
 This is controlled through the ???? setting in the deployer configuration.
 You just want the deployer to serve the correct addresses and state dumps.